What is ankylosing spondylitis?

 Ankylosing spondylitis (AS) is a type of arthritis that affects the spine.
 Ankylosing

-means stiff or rigid, spondyl means spine, and itis refers to inflammation.
+means stiff or rigid.
+Spondyl means spine.
+Itis refers to inflammation.
 The disease

 causes inflammation of the spine and large joints, resulting in stiffness and pain.

-The disease may result in erosion at the joint between the spine and the hip bone.
+The disease may damage the joint between the spine and the hipbone.
+This is called

-This is called the sacroiliac joint.
-It may also cause bony bridges to form between
+the sacroiliac joint.
+It may also cause bony bridges to form between vertebrae in

 What causes ankylosing spondylitis?

-The cause of AS is not known, but researchers think that genes play a role.
-A gene
+Doctors don't know what causes AS, but researchers think that genes play a role.
+A

-50% of African-Americans who have the disease.
-However, some people with the HLA-B27
+of African Americans who have it.
+But some people with the HLA-B27 gene don't have

 Who is at risk for ankylosing spondylitis?

 AS is more common among people ages 17 to 35.
-It can occur in children and older adults
+It can happen in children and older

-as well.
+adults as well.
 The disease affects more young men than women.
-It tends to run in families.
+It tends to run in

 What are the symptoms of ankylosing spondylitis?

-Symptoms of AS tend to go away and come back over periods of time.
-Symptoms can occur
+Symptoms of AS tend to come and go over time.
+Symptoms can occur a bit differently

-The symptoms of ankylosing spondylitis can be like other health conditions.
-Make sure
+The symptoms of ankylosing spondylitis can look like other health conditions.
+Make

-to see your health care provider for a diagnosis.
+sure to see your healthcare provider for a diagnosis.

 How is ankylosing spondylitis diagnosed?

-The process starts with a medical history and a physical exam.
-Tests may also be done,
+Diagnosis starts with a health history and physical exam.
+You may also need tests,

 bones, and organs onto film.